miamuso/Kraken/README.md

    I added a JavaScript function that loops through an array of svg images and when the user clicks, it adds the svg image like a stamp to the page.
 When the user scrolls, the 'stamp' disappears.

    ### 2.)
 Animation
-   I added an animation of bubbles floating on the middle sections.
+   I added an animation that I created of bubbles floating on the middle sections.